 In the most serious cases, a food allergy can cause anaphylaxis (say: ah-nuh-fuh-LAK-sis).
-This is a sudden, severe allergic reaction in which several problems occur all at once and can involve the skin, breathing, digestion, the heart, and blood vessels.
+This is a sudden, severe allergic reaction in which several problems happen all at once.
+It can involve the skin, breathing, digestion, the heart, and blood vessels.
 A person's blood pressure can drop, breathing tubes can narrow, and the tongue can swell.

 People at risk for this kind of a reaction have to be very careful and need a plan for handling emergencies, when they might need to get special medicine to stop these symptoms from getting worse.

 Many kids outgrow allergies to milk and eggs as they grow older.
-But severe allergies to foods like peanuts, certain kinds of fish, and shrimp often last a lifetime.
+But severe allergies to foods like peanuts, some kinds of fish, and shrimp often last a lifetime.

 How Do You Know if You Have One?

 Sometimes it's easy to figure out that a kid has a food allergy.
-He or she might get hives or have other problems after eating it.
+They might get hives or have other problems after eating it.
 But other times, what's causing the problem is more of a mystery.
 Most foods have more than one ingredient, so if a kid has shrimp with peanut sauce, what's causing the allergy — the peanut sauce or the shrimp?

 What Will the Doctor Do?

-If your doctor thinks you might have a food allergy, he or she will probably send you to see a doctor who specializes in allergies.
-The allergy specialist will ask you about past reactions and how long it takes between eating the food and getting the symptom (such as hives).
-The allergist also may ask about whether anyone else in your family has allergies or other allergy-related conditions, such as eczema or asthma.
+If your doctor thinks you might have a food allergy, you'll probably go see a doctor who specializes in allergies, called an allergist.This doctor will ask you about past reactions and how long it takes between eating the food and getting the symptom (such as hives).

-Some doctors may also take a blood sample and send it to a lab.
-That's where it will be mixed with some of the food or substance you may be allergic to and checked for certain antibodies.
+Some doctors may also take a blood sample and send it to a lab for testing.

 How Are Food Allergies Treated?

 One way to figure that out is to read food labels.
 Any foods that might cause an allergic reaction will be listed near or in the ingredient list.
-Doctors and allergy organizations also can help by providing lists of safe foods and unsafe foods.
 Some people who are very sensitive may need to avoid foods just because they are made in the same factory that also makes their problem food.
-You may have seen some candy wrappers that say the candy was made in a factory that processes nuts, too.
+You may have seen some candy wrappers that say the candy was made in a factory that processes nuts too.

 Have a Plan